Suor/django-cacheops/README.rst

     invalidate_fragment(fragment_name, extra1, ...)

-If you have more complex fragment caching needs, cacheops provides a helper to make your own template tags which decorate a template fragment in a way analogous to decorating a function with ``@cached`` or ``@cached_as``.
+If you have more complex fragment caching needs, cacheops provides a helper to make your own template tags which decorate a template fragment in a way that is analogous to decorating a function with ``@cached`` or ``@cached_as``.
-This is **experimental** feature for now.
+This is an **experimental** feature for now.

 To use it create ``myapp/templatetags/mycachetags.py`` and add something like this there: